Study in Holland

 What is the difference between a research university and a university of applied sciences?

 Higher education in the Netherlands is offered at two types of institutions:

-Research Universities offer the highest level of education available
+Research universities offer the highest level of education available in the Netherlands

-Differences in type of education / teaching methods
+Differences in types of education / teaching methods

 Differences in requirements / degree awarded

 Recognition of your diploma

 Degrees from the Netherlands are recognized worldwide.
 All public universities in the Netherlands are accredited by law, which is a first step in quality assurance.
 Secondly, Tilburg University graduates have pursued Master’s degrees both in the Netherlands and abroad.
 Your degree from Tilburg University provides a solid foundation on which to build your academic and professional future.

 Would you like to know more about the recognition of Dutch university diplomas?
 Nuffic is the central Dutch organization for the evaluation of foreign diplomas awarded in higher education.

 European Credit Transfer System (ECTS)